MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 Functionality | Xbox Integrated Multiplayer| Multiplayer Manager --  | -- | --
 Visibility              | XIM is provided as a compiled library without source.  | MPM is provided with source, so you may customize behavior by directly interacting with Xbox Live services or with XSAPI.
-Session and Matchmaking | XIM provides simple pre-configured matchmaking rules and does not require multiplayer configuration. | MPM [requires configuring the Multiplayer service](concepts/live-configure-the-multiplayer-service.md), which enables sophisticated specification of matchmaking and session behavior.
+Session and Matchmaking | XIM provides simple pre-configured matchmaking rules and does not require multiplayer configuration. | MPM requires [Configuring the Multiplayer service](concepts/live-configure-the-multiplayer-service.md), which enables sophisticated specification of matchmaking and session behavior.
 Networking              | XIM provides a simple & secure player-to-player network, backed by the Xbox Live Relay service when required. | MPM is designed so you can plug in your own secure networking solution using Windows.Networking.XboxLive.
 Game chat               | XIM provides integrated voice and text chat. | In-game communication can be implemented with the Game Chat 2 API or by using XIM out-of-band reservations to enable chat for an MPM managed roster.